 Outdoor exhibits of skeletons and pumpkins reflect the imagination of a creative programming staff.
 Bushel baskets of candy were ready at the Palmer House and other historic homes for giving out on the first night of the event, Friday the 30th.

 As the sun set over Duke of Gloucester Street, dozens and then hundreds of children in costume arrived with their parents in all manner of clever outfits for the first of several evening programs and games.
 Eventually the crowd grew to 4,000, according to a Colonial Williamsburg spokesman.
 A two-year-old boy wore his Batman costume in his Batman stroller.
-That was comparable to the iconic shot of the White House trick-or-treat earlier in the day when a toddler was dressed as the Pope and sat in his pope mobile toy car.
+That was comparable to the iconic shot of the White House trick-or-treat earlier in the day.
+That’s when a toddler was dressed as the Pope and sat in his pope mobile toy car.

 Let’s go sail.
 To see the rates and reserve a date for a sailboat charter, click here.
 To check out reviews from sailors, click here.
 To become a crew member on a charter sail or to tell us your sailing story, click here.